-Click Below for CURRENT DNR Burn status in Jefferson County
+Click Below for CURRENT Burn status in Jefferson County

 Is your driveway wide enough and stable enough for fire apparatus to travel on?